 Digital lines and ports are important parts of a digital input/output system.

 that are either 1 or 0.
 The terms line and bit are fairly interchangeable.
 For example, an 8-bit port is the same as a port

-Port—A port is a collection of digital lines.
+- Port—A port is a collection of digital lines.
 Usually, the lines are grouped into an 8-bit or 32-bit port.

 - Port Width—The port width refers to the number of lines in a port.
 For example, a device with one port with eight lines has a port width